 Member Clubs page.
 Full Premium

-membership is £43.50.
+England subscription is £45.50.
 Tournament entry fees also vary but

 Where can I find out more?